nitrogen-lang/nitrogen/docs/modules/file.md

 ## rename(oldPath, newPath: string): error

 Attempts to rename a file from `oldPath` to `newPath`.
 If no error occurs, nil is returned.

+## dirlist(path: string): array

+Returns an array which is the directory listing of path.
+If path is not a directory, and exception is thrown.

+## isdir(path: string): bool

+Returns if path is a directory.